AdobeDocs/experience-platform.en/help/access-control/flac/api/getting-started.md

 Now that you have gathered the required credentials, you can now continue to read the rest of the developer guide.
 Each section provides important information regarding their endpoints and demonstrate example API calls for performing CRUD operations.
 Each call includes the general API format, a sample request showing required headers and properly formatted payloads, and a sample response for a successful call.

-See the following API tutorials to start making calls to the Attribute-Based Access Control API:
+See the following API tutorials to start making calls to the attribute-based access control API:

 * [Roles endpoint](./roles.md)
 * [Products endpoint](./products.md)